Algorithmically Fair Maximization of Multiple Submodular Objective Functions and Implications to Constrained Fair Division: The Effectiveness of Greedy Policies for Monotone Objectives

 Also, for any $r \in [s]$, because any $x\in X_{(r)} \cup Y_{(r)}$ was available and feasible when $x_r^i$ was chosen, we have $f_i(x \,|\, S_i^{(r)}) \le f_i(x_r^i \,|\, S_i^{(r)})\le f_i(x_j^i \,|\, S_i^{(j)})$ for any $j\le r$.
 Our plan is to define $\delta(x)$ so that it maps all $x\in X_{(r)} \cup Y_{(r)}$ to one of $x_1^i,\ldots,x_r^i$ and directly get the first claimed property of $\delta$.
 To do so in a way that guarantees the second claimed property, we first need to carefully argue about the cardinalities of these sets.

 We claim that $|Y_{(r)}|\le n-1$ for all $r \in [s]$.
 Of course, this is straightforward for $r< s$.
-For $r = s$ note that $|Y_{(r)}|\ge n$ would mean that agent $i$ still has items that they could add to $S_i$ in the next round of the protocol, contradicting the fact that $s$ is the cardinality of $i$'s solution.
+For $r = s$, note that $|Y_{(s)}|\ge n$ would mean that in the next round of the protocol there will be at least one item left for agent $i$ to add to $S_i$, contradicting the fact that $s$ is the cardinality of $i$'s solution.